-You can hustle all you want, but if you don’t get enough rest, that hustle will turn into a fiery downward spiral.
+Some of the best advice for college graduates: you can hustle all you want, but if you don’t get enough rest, that hustle will turn into a fiery downward spiral.
 Your body needs to sleep if it’s going to function properly and stay healthy.
 The to-do list won’t run away while you sleep.

 6. Exercising Regularly

 At 25 you’re still young enough to feel strong and lithe, but if you put off exercise you’ll have a 30-year-old body that doesn’t feel so great.
 Regular exercise now is the best way to make active living a life-long habit and prevent a plethora of health issues later.